*This article was originally posted to productionhub.com. Read the original article here.

 It seems simple, but most of the important things are.
 When you have the best resources and do the best work, you’ll get return clients.
 Word of mouth and reputation are irreplaceable.

 After starting as an ad agency and outsourcing to local TV stations, Mike Levy decided to invest in a small stage to facilitate smaller projects like ChromaKey insert shoots and single-car shoots.
 Realizing that they were good at something and that they could get paid for it, Levy Production Group bought their first camera and editing package and have grown along with Vegas ever since.
-In their current 14,000 square-foot facility, they do everything from everyday interviews to shoots with big-name celebrities, athletes, and musicians.
+In their current 14,000 square-foot facilities, they do everything from everyday interviews to shoots with big-name celebrities, athletes, and musicians.

 Building any business can feel like a gamble, but with these key practices it’s a sure bet.